micros-workshop/micros-workshop.github.io/index.md

 ### Submissions

-Papers must be submitted to Easychair by **December 20, 2020 (23:59 AoE)**.
+Papers must be submitted by **December 20, 2020 (23:59 AoE)** via Easychair.
 Submitted papers should be in the Springer LNCS format.
-The workshop has a **single-blind** reviewing process, so the submissions must include the name and affiliations of authors.
+The workshop has a **single-blind** reviewing process, so the submissions can include the name and affiliations of authors.

-We welcome submissions on novel, original, and unpublished work (pre-prints submitted to ArXiv are eligible).
-Research and position papers are up to 10 pages, plus references.
-We also invite extended abstracts for summarizing published results.
-The extended abstracts can be up to 5 pages, plus references.

 Submission Page: [EasyChair](https://easychair.org/conferences/?conf=micros2021)

+The following paper categories are welcome:
+- research papers on novel, original, and unpublished work (pre-prints submitted to ArXiv are eligible). **Max length: 10 pages, plus references**
+- extended abstracts summarizing published results. **Max length: 5 pages, plus references**

-Accepted papers will be presented at the workshop, plus we encourage the authors to publish their unpublished contributions in an open-access post-proceedings volume of CEUR Workshop Proceedings (http://ceur-ws.org/).
+All accepted works will be presented at the workshop.
+Moreover, the research papers can be included in an open-access post-proceedings volume of CEUR Workshop Proceedings (http://ceur-ws.org/).
 The workshop results will be published as a summary paper in the proceedings of ECIR 2021 conference, too.

 ### Topics
 The workshop topics include but are not limited to: